Naruno/Naruno/README.md

 # Introducing
 This is an open source decentralized application network.
-In this network, you can develop and publish decentralized applications.
+In this network, you can develop or use applications in your independent, decentralized application network.
 <br />

 <p float="left">